To download pdf with full documentation, click here

 The mental and physical engagement that the artist doubtlessly devotes to her practice are clear on both her pictorial and sculptural activity.
 The result are emotional figures surrounded by a disturbed environment, a quality mirrored in the artworks themselves, which are born from the idea of perpetual tension between harmony and decay (or beauty and ugliness).

-The exhibition Burial and Sowing presents three sculptures, totemic figures made of assembled assorted media, that emanate a remarkable physicality and reflect the artist’s “maniac” choice of the materials.
+The exhibition Burial and Sowing presents four sculptures, totemic figures made of assembled assorted media, that emanate a remarkable physicality and reflect the artist’s “maniac” choice of the materials.
 The plethora of materials and elements contained on the sculptures counts with textual elements, in Korean and English languages, dolls, toys, ceramics and further materials whose identities, as wished by the artist, remain unknown.

 Along with the sculptures, a series of portraits are exhibited.
 The images show a connection with primitive iconography and they draw childlike portraits.
 Regardless of their vibrant and vivid colors, the pictures are undoubtedly referenced on macabre imagery, on which lies their real, traumatic feelings.